TDPS-Mihotel/teamwork/Zenhub.md

 - **Writing a comment & Attaching files**

-This region is used for describing the detailed content of the issue, including **Issue content**, **Division of group members** and **The fils which are probably needed to solve the issue**.
+This region is used for describing the detailed content of the issue, including **Issue content**, **Division of group members** and **The files which are probably needed to solve the issue**.

 - **Preview**

-This region is used for **previewing what the panel is about to look like** so that **necessary adjustments can be done before pulling the panel to the pipe line**.
+This region is used for **previewing what the card is about to look like** so that **necessary adjustments can be done before pulling the card to the pipeline**.

 ##### Setting of **Labels**